 3. Encourage Collaboration, Not Competition

 When faced with different problems across multiple teams, resources and finances are often stretched thin.
 It’s tempting to gravitate towards a competition-like proposal process to make project selection easier.
 This proposal format typically requires each team lead to state a problem, vet a qualified vendor or solution, determine the project cost, and forecast the ROI.

-Cross-departmental collaboration is at the core of Industry 4.0.
+Cross-departmental collaboration is at the core of Industry 4.0 technology.
 True transformation happens at the company level, not within individual teams or problems.
 Teams operating in silos will struggle with adopting digital transformation practices and processes.
-Changing your project vetting process to encourage cross-departmental solutions is a great way to start bridging gaps between teams.
+Changing your project-vetting process to encourage cross-departmental solutions is a great way to start bridging gaps between teams.

 Looking at problems holistically is the most effective way to move the entire company forward.
 Setting broad company goals is a great way to kick-off collaborative efforts: wider initiatives, by their very nature, require multiple teams to help solve.
 These collaborative solutions are the key to moving your company forward by leaps and bounds.

 Let’s say one of your teams presents a proposal that practically guarantees a positive ROI.
 Any project with a high likelihood of success is not a true experiment: it is simply a way for teams to get funding for a known solution to a current problem.
 If there’s a 75% chance of success, you’re not taking a risk.
 You are merely implementing solutions that you already know will work.

 Experiments, on the other hand, are projects that land on your desk and make you feel a little uneasy.
 They likely won’t have a definitive ROI or calculable financial gain, despite being comprehensive in their problem statement and goal.